PlummersSoftwareLLC/Primes/PrimePHP/solution_2/README.md

 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-unknown-yellowgreen)

-Implementation for PHP8 JIT with a faithful aproach to the algorithm presented in PrimeCPP by Dave Plummer almost line by line.
+Implementation based on the algorithm presented in PrimeCPP by Dave Plummer.

-This solution provides an expected **performance improvement between x3 and x4** over Solution #1.
+This solution uses PHP JIT and `SplFixedArray` with a **performance improvement over x5** in the result passes over Solution #1 (see performance below).

 The main code difference in comparison with the solution #1 or the CPP version is the use of `SplFixedArray` instead of raw arrays and the inverted values of the list.